c3lang/c3-web/src/content/docs/Get Involved/index.md

 ---

 ## Contributions Welcome!

-The C3 language is still in its *design phase*, which means functionality and specification are subject to change.
+The C3 language is still in its *development* phase, which means functionality and specification are subject to change.
 That also means that any contribution right now will have a big impact on the language.
-So if you find the project interesting, here's what you can do to help:
+So if you find the project interesting, here’s what you can do to help:

 ### 💬 Discuss The Language
 - Join us on [C3 Discord](https://discord.gg/qN76R87).